aibolem/vexflow-wiki-vexchords/VexFlow-Font-Rendering.md

 ## Managing Glyphs

-We have a bunch of tooling for glyph management in the [`tools/smufl`] directory (https://github.com/0xfe/vexflow/blob/master/tools/smufl).
+We have a bunch of tooling for glyph management in the [`tools/smufl`] (https://github.com/0xfe/vexflow/blob/master/tools/smufl) directory.
 The tools depend on the configuration files in `config/` to pick SMuFL codepoints and associate them with UTF codes or legacy Vexflow font codes (e.g., `vf1`, `vb6`, etc.)

 #### Configuration files